RomanLanda11/time_series/README.md

 # Objective

-The objective of this report is to practically apply the analytical tools acquired in the Time Series course, through a descriptive and predictive analysis of real-world time series.
+The objective of this project is to practically apply the analytical tools acquired in the Time Series course, through a descriptive and predictive analysis of real-world time series.
 This report seeks to strengthen the understanding of the methods studied and their application to economic data, assessing both historical trends and potential short- and medium-term projections of economic behavior.

+# Data

+The Argentine Time Series API provides access to chronologically evolving indicators published in open formats by agencies of the National Public Administration.
+We will use this API to retrieve the series [EMAE.
+Base 2004](https://datos.gob.ar/series/api/series/?ids=143.3_NO_PR_2004_A_21).

 # Bibliography